Thailand Country Commercial Guide

 Last published date:

 Corruption and lack of transparency in government procurement are major concerns for U.S. companies.
-When corruption is suspected during the bidding process, government agencies and state enterprises reserve the right to accept or reject any or all bids and may also modify the technical requirements.
+When corruption is suspected during the bidding process, government agencies and state enterprises reserve the right to accept or reject any or all bids and may also modify the technical requirements or call for a retender.
 This affords government agencies and state-owned enterprises considerable leeway in making procurements, while denying bidders recourse to challenge procedures.

 Thailand is not a party to the WTO Agreement on Government Procurement, but it has been an observer to the WTO Committee on Government Procurement since 2015.
 Customs law in Thailand does not meet the standards established by The International Convention on the Simplification and Harmonization of Customs Procedures, otherwise known as “the Kyoto Convention.”
 Major problem areas include Thailand’s Customs Penalty Regime and Customs Valuation Procedures.
-The penalty for undervaluing imports into Thailand, even if done through negligence or by mistake, can result in a prison sentence of up to 10 years.

-Thailand provides incentives to customs officials who initiate investigations or enforcement actions.
-Thailand is one of the only major U.S. trading partners that still has such an incentive system.
 This incentive system has been a cause of concern for many years among Thailand’s trading partners due to the potential for corruption and the cost, uncertainty, and lack of transparency associated with the customs penalty and reward system.
 To address these problems, at least in part, Thailand amended the Customs Act in 2017.
 The amendment caps incentives at 20 percent of the sale price of seized goods (or of the fine amount) with a cap of 5 million baht (approximately $156,000).

-The amendment also limits post-audit inspections to five years from the date of import or export.
+The amendment also limits post-audit inspections to within five years of the date of import or export.
 While a welcome development, it does not appear that the reduction of this remuneration would be sufficient to address the issue of potential conflict of interest or excessive personal incentives.
-The Customs Department is conducting a five-year review (2019 through 2024) of the customs penalty and reward system to determine whether its laws and regulations need to be revised to increase fairness and reduce corruption.
-The review will study the revenue impact of the penalty and reward system enacted under the 2017 law and compare incentive programs used in other countries.
+The Customs Department conducted a five-year review (2019 through 2024) of the customs penalty and reward system to determine whether its laws and regulations needed to be revised to increase fairness and reduce corruption.
+The review studied the revenue impact of the penalty and reward system enacted under the 2017 law and compared incentive programs used in other countries.

 ×